icerpc/icerpc-docs/pages/icerpc/slic-transport/streams.md

 The update of the closed state triggers the sending of one of the following frames:

 - Slic sends a [StreamWritesClosed][stream-writes-closed-frame] frame to the peer when the application closes writes on the stream.
-Upon receiving this frame, the peer must stop reading data from the stream and close the stream reads.
+Upon receiving this frame, the peer stops reading data from the stream and close the stream reads.

 - Slic sends a [StreamReadsClosed][stream-reads-closed-frame] frame to the peer when the application closes writes on the stream.
-Upon receiving this frame, the peer must stop sending data over the stream and close the stream writes.
+Upon receiving this frame, the peer stops sending data over the stream and close the stream writes.

 A stream is considered closed when both writes and reads are closed.